tldr-pages/tldr/pages/common/hyperfine.md

 > A command-line benchmarking tool.

-- Run a basic benchmark:
+- Run a basic benchmark, performing at least 10 runs - Hyperfine determines the number of runs automatically:

 `hyperfine '{{make}}'`